WilliamBonvini/NotesBites/app/src/main/assets/aaams/3_mdp.md

 ***Complexity of Value Iteration***

-It is quadratic in the number of states $\cdot$ number ofactions.
+It is quadratic in the number of states $\cdot$ number of actions.

 ***Comparison between STRIPS and MDP***